c3nichols/harmonie-music-group/README.md

 3. Open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type ```git clone``` and then paste the URL you copied in Step 2 (like example below)

 ```$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY```
 6. Press Enter.
 Your local clone will be created.

 ## Credits

 ### Content
+Much of the text content was taken with permission from the existing website http://www.harmoniemusicgroup.co.uk/ and social media pages.
+As a member of the Concert Band I was also able to write any additional information where more was needed.
+This was all done with the agreement of Danielle Budden the Harmonie Music group musical director.

 ### Media
+The photos used in this site were all used with permission from Danielle Budden the Harmonie Music group's musical director.

 ### Acknowledgements
+Inspiration for the project came from Danielle and the other members of Harmonie Music Group who are full of fun and a true community band.